PowerShell/PowerShell-RFC/1-Draft/RFC0016-Census-Telemetry.md

 Telemetry is only collected if the file DELETE_ME_TO_DISABLE_CONSOLEHOST_TELEMETRY exists in $PSHome.
 Eventually, we want to adopt [RFC0015 Startup Configuration](https://github.com/PowerShell/PowerShell-RFC/blob/master/1-Draft/RFC0015-PowerShell-StartupConfig.md) as the way to enable/disable telemetry.

+Performance will be measured to ensure collecting and sending telemetry does not have an impact to PowerShell startup time.
+Target is <10ms impact.

 ## Design

 ApplicationInsights provides a mechanism for sending a [`CustomEvent`](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-api-custom-events-metrics) which is essentially three elements: